department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/discovery/communication-audit-research-findings.md

 6. Are Veteran and VA priorities aligned?
 7. How does VA.gov information architecture support top tasks and priorities?

-### Recommendations:
-1. Stakeholders need to be aligned to help prioritize which methods

 ### Additional questions

 - In previous studies, multiple Veterans mention the "Nurse Line".
 For what purpose(s) do they call this number over other numbers?
     - This number isn't widely surfaced on all VA.gov pages.
 How do Veterans learn about this number?
 - [Previous research](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/facilities/medical-centers/discovery/Digital%20Helath%20Modernization%20-%20Research.pdf) found that secure messaging is a trusted and preferred method of communication, preferred over phone calls, and second only to in-person conversation, for established patient Veterans.

+### Recommendations:
+1. Stakeholders need to be aligned to help prioritize which methods of communication should be offered for which use cases.
+2. Communication method labeling and naming should be audited and tested for understandability, interpretability.
+3. Veteran research and analytics of Veteran communication preferences should help shape the prioritization above.
+4. Presentation of contact method(s) should help Veterans easily choose rather than subjecting them to a "tyranny of choice".